krishnakumar775/my-retail-web-service/README.md

 Used H2 in-memory database for this POC for ease of deployment and testing

+Added price details to DB for product with id : 13860428

+INSERT INTO price (id, value, currency_code) VALUES (50513417, 33.50, 'USD');

 Other Libraries - swagger2 , lombok

 Locally Build the application using maven